 What to Look for in a Jewelry Appraisal

-- A clear explanation of the grading process and measurements used
+- A clear explanation of the jewelry grading process and measurements used.

-- A definitive statement of value with seal or signature by an authorized appraiser
+- A definitive statement of the value of the jewelry with seal or signature by an authorized appraiser.

-There are a few ways in which you can learn the value of your jewelry.
-The most obvious route is at your local jeweler.
+There are a few ways in which you can get your jewelry appraised.
+The most obvious route is at a local jeweler near you.
 They are likely to be certified and qualified to appraise your jewelry.
 In this case, you need to make sure that they carry out a resale appraisal, and not another kind of appraisal, like those for insurance or tax.
 For example, insurance appraisals will value jewelry at its retail replacement value, not at its resale value which can generally be substantially less than retail replacement value.

-Another method of appraising your jewelry can be done at any approved gemological lab such as GIA, EGL, IGI, or AGS.

-If your jewelry does not include any precious gemstones and is made of a precious metal such as platinum or gold, you can simply have it weighed.
+If your jewelry does not include any precious gemstones and is made of a precious metal such as platinum or gold you can simply have it weighed.
 The value of a precious metal is determined purely by its weight and position in the current market.

 - Describe your jewelry and upload a few photos of it.
 Based on the provided information, we’ll conduct a market value analysis, resulting in a pre-auction estimate.

-- We’ll provide you with a fully insured FedEx shipping label addressed to our headquarters.
+- Ship: We’ll provide you with a fully insured FedEx shipping label addressed to our headquarters.

-- All you have to do is sit back, relax, and watch the offers roll in with the live auction viewer.
+- Relax and Make Money: All you have to do is sit back, relax, and watch the offers roll in with the live auction viewer.
 Approve the final bid, and the money is yours!